lewagonlisbon/programming4everybody/README.md

 For each session, a private link to the Zoom meeting will be shared on the course Slack channel before the beginning of the lesson.

-**N.B:** to keep the course as interactive as possible, if you share your screen with the rest of the partecipant, we ask you to do it for **no more than 2 minutes** per session, excluding any eventual extra presentation 🙋🏼‍♀️🙋🏽‍♂️The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.
+**N.B:** to keep the course as interactive as possible, if you share your screen with the rest of the partecipant, we ask you to do it for **no more than 2 minutes** per session, excluding any eventual extra presentation 🙋🏼‍♀️🙋🏽‍♂️ <br> The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.

 ## Going further